From War is Kind

 Analysis of Literary Devices Used in From War is Kind

-- Assonance: Assonance is the repetition of vowel sounds in the same line, such as the sound of /a/ in “And the affrighted steed ran on alone” and the sound of /i/ in “On the bright splendid shroud of your son.”
+- Assonance: Crane frequently uses assonance, the repetition of vowel sounds.
+Notice the repetition of the short “a” sound in “And the afraid steed ran on alone” and the short “i” sound in “On the bright splendid shroud of your son.”
+This creates musicality that underscores the emotional weight of the lines.

-- Alliteration: Alliteration is the repetition of consonant sounds in the same line in quick succession, such as the sound of /h/ in “heart hung humble.”
+- Alliteration: Alliteration, the repetition of consonant sounds, appears in lines such as the repetition of the “h” sound in “heart hung humble.”
+It adds rhythmic quality and draws attention to specific phrases.

-- Consonance: Consonance is the repetition of consonant sounds in the same line, such as the sound of /m/ in “Hoarse, booming drums of the regiment” and the sound of /d/ and /r/ in “These men were born to drill and die.”
+- Consonance: Consonance, the repetition of consonant sounds within words, is used to create echoing resonance.
+The repetition of “m” in “Hoarse, booming drums of the regiment” and of “d” and “r” in “These men were born to drill and die” are excellent examples.

 Analysis of Poetic Devices Used in From War is Kind